daniellegruber/ts-traversal/README.md

 - `SEARCH_FOLDER`: used to locate functions called upon in `MATLAB_FILE` (i.e., contains other .m files required for execution of `MATLAB_FILE`)
 - `OUT_FOLDER`: generatedCode folder generated in this folder
 - `SHOW_OUTPUT`: 1 to show generated code in console, 0 to suppress
+- `DEBUG`: 1 for debug mode in console, 0 for normal mode

 The first line is for debugging purposes and only needs to be used when a file is changed.